tldr-pages/tldr/pages/linux/runuser.md

 # runuser

 > Run commands as a specific user and group IDs.
-> Does not ask for password.
+Does not ask for password.
 Only useful when run as the root user.

-- Run 'command' under substitute 'user':
+- Run command as a different user:

 `runuser {{user}} -c '{{command}}'`

-- Run 'command' under substitute 'user' and 'group':
+- Run command as a different user and group:

 `runuser {{user}} -g {{group}} -c '{{command}}'`